UtrechtUniversity/ricgraph/docs/ricgraph_details.md

     | UU Hierarchy: University Corporate Offices |
     | VUA Hierarchy: Faculties                   |
     | VUA Hierarchy: Research Institutes         |
-* Services name in Ricgraph.
-In some organizations this is a support organization.
+* Services (support) organization name in Ricgraph.
-  * Combine the organization abbreviation, the word "Services", a colon (:), and the English name for the faculty as used by the organization (as it is used in Pure).
+  * Combine the organization abbreviation, the word "Services", a colon (:), and the English name for the sub-organization as used by the organization (as it is used in Pure).
   * Examples:

     | Ricgraph name                                  |